Military Affiliations

 Affiliations with UK Armed Forces

 There is a long tradition of links between City of London Livery Companies and units of the United Kingdom’s Armed Forces.
-The Curriers' Company is no exception and is proud to support the UK Armed Forces and has specific links to all the Armed Services.
+The Curriers' Company is no exception and is proud to support the UK Armed Forces with specific links to all the Armed Services.

-These close affiliations are maintained through the award of prizes for excellence to young servicemen and women and other contributions.
+These close affiliations are maintained through the award of prizes for excellence to young servicemen and women, to unit welfare funds, and other contributions.

 101 (City of London) Engineer Regiment Explosive Ordnance Disposal (EOD) (Volunteers)